Sutto/perennial/README.md

 and a hash of associated options / details), and there are typically few requirements (e.g. a handler only typically needs to define the 'handle' method) it makes it relatively easy to build your application how you like.

+In other words, Perennial is mainly a bunch of useful mixings (Dispatchable, Hookable, Delegateable) which fit in with some evented application design along with the framework for building applications around this design.